otrekw/azure-docs.de-de/articles/azure-monitor/platform/app-insights-metrics.md

 | render timechart
 ```

-### <a name="http-requests-in-application-queue-performancecountersrequestsinqueue"></a>HTTP-Anforderungen in der Anwendungswarteschlange (Performance Counters/AnfragenInWarteschlange)
+### <a name="http-requests-in-application-queue-performancecountersrequestsinqueue"></a>HTTP-Anforderungen in der Anwendungswarteschlange (performanceCounters/requestsInQueue)

 ```Kusto
 performanceCounters